AndrewGossage/dsi_capstone/README.md

 <p>In order to maximize recall without a huge dip in accuracy I used the customer logreg/XGBoost model.
 A Better compound model is likely possible, however, my tests showed a drastic reduction in speed.</p>
 <h2>Further Work Needed</h2>
-<li>There are a couple of X axis options in the app that do not work.</li>
 <li>The model may be able to be improved, however, doing so without a drastic reduction in speed may be difficult.</li>
 <li>Connect application to database instead of relying on csv files.</li>
 <li>The save button is glitchy for saving a plot.</li>
-<li>Add a way to retrain the model based on new information.</li>
+<li>Add a way to retrain the model based on new information within the app.</li>